Skip to content

 • Some proposals include indexed wage floors and enhanced benefits for public employees.

-• Workforce Development Proposals:
+• HB 120: Workforce Development Proposals:

 • Bills propose expanded grants for high-growth industries and incentives for employer-led training partnerships with community colleges and trade schools.